The curse of isotropy: from principal components to principal subspaces: Identifying the curse of isotropy

 \subsection{Stratification and efficient model selection}

 We now explicit the stratified structure of PSA models and show how it enables to design efficient model selection strategies to choose which groups of eigenvalues to equalize.
-More details are given in Sec.~\ref{appsec:MS}.
+More details are given in Section~\ref{appsec:MS}.

 The space of symmetric matrices can be stratified according to the sequence of eigenvalue multiplicities \cite{arnold_modes_1972,groisser_geometric_2017,breiding_geometry_2018}.
 This implies that the PSA models in dimension $p$ form a stratified exponential family~\cite{geiger_stratified_2001} of cardinal $2^{p-1}$, partially-ordered~\cite{taeb_model_2024} by the stratum-inclusion relation.
-We illustrate the family of $5$-dimensional PSA models in Fig.~\ref{fig:hasse_complexity}.
+We illustrate the family of PSA models in Fig~\ref{fig:hasse_complexity}.

 In order to prevent from greedily exploring the whole family for model selection, we propose a simple yet efficient model selection technique based on the stratified structure of this family.
-The \textit{hierarchical clustering strategy} consists in performing a hierarchical clustering of the sample eigenvalues, based on chosen \textit{pairwise distance} (e.g. the relative eigengap $\delta_j = \frac{\ell_{j} - \ell_{j+1}}{\ell_j}$) and \textit{cluster-linkage criterion} (e.g. single-linkage).
-This strategy yields a hierarchical subfamily of $p$ models with decreasing complexity, from which we can more efficiently select the model minimizing the BIC.
-We prove the \textit{asymptotic consistency} of the hierarchical clustering strategy in Prop~\ref{appprop:hierarchical_heuristic}, as well as introduce other strategies.
+The \textit{hierarchical clustering strategy} consists in performing a hierarchical clustering of the sample eigenvalues, based on chosen \textit{pairwise distance} (e.g. the relative eigengap {$\delta(\ell_j, \ell_{j+1}) = (\ell_{j} - \ell_{j+1}) / \ell_j$}) and \textit{cluster-linkage criterion} (e.g. single-linkage {$\Delta(\Lambda_1, \Lambda_2) = \min_{\ell_1, \ell_2 \in \Lambda_1 \times \Lambda_2} \delta(\ell_1, \ell_2)$}).
+This strategy{, summarized in Algorithm~\ref{alg:hierarchical}, } yields a hierarchical subfamily of $p$ models with decreasing complexity, from which we can more efficiently select the model minimizing the BIC.

+We prove the \textit{asymptotic consistency} of the hierarchical clustering strategy in Proposition~\ref{appprop:hierarchical_heuristic}, as well as introduce other strategies. {We evaluate the model selection accuracy of the hierarchical clustering strategy in Section~\ref{appsec:evaluation}.
+We get a sharp transition between the ``small $n$ small $\delta$'' and the ``large $n$ large $\delta$'' regimes, where the accuracy goes from $0$ to $100\%$.}